Cardiac excitation-contraction coupling: Heart rate

-Heart rate is affected by nerves.
-Sympathetic nerves, coming from the spinal cord, increase heart rate, whereas parasympathetic nerves (branching from the vagus nerves) work to decrease it.

 Sympathetic nerves work by releasing a protein (neurotransmitter) called noradrenaline which binds to a specific receptor (beta 1 adrenoceptor) located in the sarcolemma and the t-tubule membrane of cardiac cells.
 This activates a protein, called a G-protein and results in a series of reactions (known as a cyclic AMP pathway) that leads to the production of a molecule called cAMP (cyclic adenosine monophosphate).
 In the SAN cAMP binds to an ion channel involved in action potential initiation, speeding up the production of the action potential (see sinoatrial node for more detail). cAMP also, activates a protein called protein kinase A (PKA).
 PKA affects both the L-type calcium channels (also known as dihydropyridine receptors (DHPR)) and RyR, increasing the rise in Ca 2+ within the contractile cells and therefore increasing rate of muscle contraction.
 PKA also affects the myofilaments as well as a protein called phospholamban (PLB; see sarcoplasmic reticulum for more details), speeding up the rate of Ca2+decline in the cell and so speeding up muscle relaxation.

 Parasympathetic nerves work by releasing a neurotransmitter called acetylcholine (ACh) which binds to specific receptor (M2 muscarinic receptor) on the sarcolemma of both SAN cells and ventricular cells.
 This again activates a G-protein.
 However this G-protein works by inhibiting, the cAMP pathway, therefore, preventing the sympathetic nervous system from increasing heart rate.
 As well as this, in the SAN, the G-protein activates specific potassium channel, that opposes action potential initiation (see SAN for more details), thus slowing heart rate.